sejal45909/sejal-demo/README.md

 # sejal-demo
-This is my first git Repositery
+This is my first git Repositery.
+Author - solanki sejal